-Dissertation advisement fee for work with Dissertation Chair, Faculty Reader and External reader will be managed by the institution when the student enrolls in Year 3 Dissertation Development courses and Year 4 Dissertation Completion courses.
+Dissertation advisement fee for work with Dissertation Chair, Faculty Reader and External reader will be managed by the institution when the student enrolls in Year 4 Dissertation Completion courses.
+The fee is assessed and charged annually.
 Students are advised that the time required to complete the Psy.D.
 Dissertation will vary based on individual progress.
 As stated above, Tuition and Fees are reviewed annually and may be adjusted.